-Phra khanong soi 71 is first and foremost its market.
+Phra Khanong soi 71 is first and foremost is the market.
 Also, I left the soi Banomyong to the soi Chai Tam at the angle of the seven eleven and get in a world that makes me forget where I was a few minutes ago.
-A market where you can find everything and anything about cheap clothes, Beauty Saloon, kitchenware, fabric, flowers, of course, stalls of fresh fruits and vegetables, raw meat, seafood.
+A market where you can find everything and anything about cheap clothes, a little unusual small beauty salon, kitchenware, fabric, flowers, religious objects, of course, stalls of fresh fruits and vegetables, raw meat, seafood.
 Please do not hesitate to visit this low-class wet market, take your time, and photos, in general, Thai people don’t care much about it, however, it is possible that under certain circumstances people do not appreciate, so be discreet and smile.
 Bustling early morning, quieter in the afternoon, lively in the evening.
 Some small restaurants in the middle, however, be careful some dishes can be spicy, but also you could if you wish to taste the Burmese cuisine that I do not know much, to discover.

 Life Along the Klong

 After crossing the market, I finally reached the Klong.
 I Walked along to the pumping station and then get in the labyrinth of the Small alleys where old traditional houses resist the invasion of large very threatening urban buildings.
 I met very few people, but one aged man which I approached and asked him about this, he said that he was not too worried and confident he will finish his days where he always lived.
 He told me that when he was young, life was mainly on the Klong, fruits, vegetables and food vendors, fishermen, and small local transport boats, but that there were also floods during the rainy season, whose last serious one was in 2011.